 vi.
 Methods and Procedures

-This section discuss your audience and why your research is relative to them.
+- This section discusses why your research is relevant to your audience.

-This section will list all of your reference material in either APA or MLA format.
+- This section will list all of your reference material, typically in either APA or MLA format.